Radiant Floor Heating

 Radiant vs. Forced Air

-The water in a radiant system has a capacity to transport energy 3,500 times greater than air, so it can heat using less energy than a forced-air system.
+The water in a radiant system conducts heat more efﬁciently than air so it can heat using less energy than a forced-air system.
 This amounts to greater comfort at a lower thermostat setting, which provides lower energy bills.
 In fact, more people are comfortable with radiant floor heating at a lower thermostat setting than with forced-air heating at a higher thermostat setting.

-Radiant floors can be used alone or in conjunction with a traditional forced-air heating system.
+Radiant floors can be used alone or in conjunction with a traditional forced-air heating system or traditional radiators.
 And because it distributes heat evenly across each room, homeowners don’t have to crank up the thermostat to reach the chilliest corners.
 It’s perfect for homes with vaulted ceilings or giant windows, which would otherwise waste heat.

 A radiant floor heating system help people with allergies because it is very clean and does not use fans or blowers like a forced air system which can circulate dirt, dust and other allergens throughout a home.
 And warm radiant floors can eliminate the need for carpeting which is a breeding ground for dust mites, a very common cause of allergic respiratory disease.